Food & Mood: Healing the Whole Person- Mind, Body, & Spirit

 Of course, in addition to food choices, the elimination and reduction of toxic stress in your life, which often leads to emotional eating, needs to be kept in check.
 That’s where a support group, psychotherapy, or a nutritionist or health coach would be integral to your success in the battle of the mind.

 Want to feel better?
 Want to live longer and with less stress on your mind and body?
 Want your skin to glow and look refreshed daily?
 Want to sleep better?
 Do you want overall better cognitive functioning without depression or anxiety?
 Think “brain-healthy “foods.
 Visualize the image at the top of the article when making food choices and see where food will make an impact on your brain and health.

 Overall, research continues to support and show that the main ingredients for a healthy brain diet will consist of fruits, vegetables, legumes, nuts, fish, lean meats and healthy fats such as olive oil (March/April Ed.
 2016 of the Scientific American Mind).

 Dr. Clack is passionate about discussing mental health and wellness.
-She has a broad range of public speaking experiences including community events, radio and internet shows, women’s empowerment groups and panel discussions, church and school settings, and collaborations with mental health advocacy organizations and non-profit community organizations.
-With her highly diverse clinical experiences and training in adult, child, adolescent and forensic settings, she is able to discuss a broad range of topics.
+She has a broad range of public speaking experiences, including community events, radio and internet shows, women’s empowerment groups and panel discussions, church and school settings, and collaborations with mental health advocacy organizations and non-profit community organizations.
+With her highly diverse clinical experiences and training in adult, child, adolescent, and forensic settings, she can discuss a broad range of topics.